 Loans / Deal Types

-Please review .
+Please review the boxes below and identify the deal type of your development.
 Based off your loan and type of change, please review the documentation required to complete the request.
 Please confirm with your assigned asset manager/subsidy admin (PBCA and voucher payments) for any contact changes to your development.

 Please send the completed COBR package to our monitored mailbox at: cobr@masshousing.com.
 A COBR request can be sent via fax to 617-722-0530.
 A staff member will reach out to you to verify documentation and assess next steps for processing.
 Please note, delay in sending all required documentation may increase processing wait times.